epam/ai-dial-rag-eval/docs/generation_details.md

 * **Document:** Original source containing the information.
 * **Context:** Text excerpts retrieved from the document.
 * **Ground Truth Answer:** The expected answer.
+* **Facts:** A list of ground truth facts — expected crucial information necessary to form a correct answer.
 * **Answer:** The generated response.
 * **Inference:** Determining whether information expressed in a hypothesis is stated in a premise.
 * **Hypothesis:** A text to be evaluated for entailment.